-Young adults usually present with history of motor vehicle or some other high energy trauma.
+Young adults usually present with a history of a motor vehicle accident or some other high energy trauma.

-In elderly, there would be history of fall either during walking or history of a slip.
+In the elderly, there would be a history of fall either during walking or history of a slip.

-The patient would complaint of pain in the affected hip.
+The patient would complain of pain in the affected hip.

 On examination, there would be a shortened, externally rotated lower extremity.

 In young adults, there could be other concomitant injuries present.
-In elderly, intertrochantric fractures occur as isolated injury.
+In elderly, intertrochanteric fractures occur as an isolated injury.

-The patient should undergo complete musculoskeletal examination lest something should be missed.
+The patient should undergo a complete musculoskeletal examination lest something should be missed.

 Elderly patients may have coexisting conditions that might affect the treatment of the fracture.
 Hypertension, cardiac problems, diabetes are common issue encountered in elderly.
 Complete medical evaluation should be done